blorente/naylang-documentation/src/debug.md

 The debugger uses a _before-after_ stateful execution pattern.
 In general, the debugger behaves exactly the same as the `ExecutionEvaluator`, **except** for when a pause in the execution is required, in which case the execution must block and request commands until a command is provided that resumes execution (e.g. `continue` or `next`).
 A pause can happen either because a breakpoint is reached, or the execution was paused in the instruction before and a step instruction was executed (e.g. `step` will execute an instruction and block again).

 The extension of the evaluation must only handle the cases where a pause is necessary.
-In these cases, two calls are added before and after the call to the regular evaluation.
+In these cases two calls are added before and after the call to the regular evaluation.
 Either function can block if the conditions demand so.
 When they do, they request commands from the frontend until the conditions are met to resume exection.

 ```c++
 void DebugEvaluator::evaluate(VariableDeclaration &expression) {